tfc/tfc.github.io/_drafts/tmp_io.md

 This is as easy as it gets.
 Having to define a string provider around every simple string is still a lot of scaffolding, but this is still the only reasonable way to convert long C-strings into type lists.

+## Converting from Type Lists to C-Strings

+Imagine a type list with character payload as the result after the execution of some meta programming algorithm.

+In some cases the wanted output form is a C-string.
+This is the exact reverse operation from what we just implemented before.

+The generic idea is to convert a type list to a variadic character template parameter list.
+That variadic list can be used to initialize a character array, which can then be provided to the user:

+{% highlight c++ linenos %}
+template <typename typelist, char ... chars>
+struct tl_to_vl;

+template <char c, typename restlist, char ... chars>
+struct tl_to_vl<tl::tl<char_t<c>, restlist>, chars...>
+    : public tl_to_vl<restlist, chars..., c>
+{ };

+template <char ... chars>
+struct tl_to_vl<tl::null_t, chars...> {
+    static const char * const str() {
+        static constexpr char ret[] {chars..., '\0'};
+        return ret;
+    }
+}
+{% endhighlight %}

+ - **line 2** defines the general function signature: It takes a character type list as first parameter, and then a variadic list of characters.
+ - **line 5** defines the recursion: The idea is to let the type list shrink stepwise, while the character which is taken from it is appended to the variadic character list.
+ - **line 10** is the recursion abort step.
+At this point, the type list is empty and the variadic character list contains the whole string.
+Having the whole string in the `chars...` template variable, we can define the static function `str()` which defines a static character array and returns it.

+This code example is different than the others before, because it relies on inheritance.
+It would have been possible to implement the others with inheritance, too, or implement this one defining local `type` type variables etc., but i found this form to be the shortest and most useful one, while still being nicely readable.

+By instanciating `tl_to_vl<some_type_list>`, a chain of inheriting classes is unrolled, and the last base class, which is the recursion abort type from line 10, defines the static `str()` function.
+Because every member of a `struct` is public by default, the actually instantiated *outer* type `tl_to_vl<some_type_list>` also provides this function, which is directly callable.

+Example of how to print a type list on the terminal, after converting it into a C-String:

+{% highlight c++ %}
+struct abc_string_provider {
+   static constexpr const char * str() {
+       return "abc";
+   }
+};

+using my_abc_string = string_list_t<abc_string_provider>;

+using string_provider = tl_to_vl<my_abc_string>;

+int f() {
+    puts(string_provider::str());
+}
+{% endhighlight %}

+When compiling code like this, the assembly code will still result in a function call of `str()`, which returns a pointer to the C-string, and then a call of `puts`.

+Compiling the code *without* any optimization (clang++):

+{% highlight bash %}
+_main:
+pushq   %rbp
+movq    %rsp, %rbp
+subq    $0x10, %rsp
+movl    $0x0, -0x4(%rbp)
+callq   __ZN13tl_to_varlistIN2tl6null_tEJLc72ELc101ELc108ELc108ELc111ELc32ELc87ELc111ELc114ELc108ELc100ELc33ELc10ELc13EEE3strEv ## tl_to_varlist<tl::null_t, (char)72, (char)101, (char)108, (char)108, (char)111, (char)32, (char)87, (char)111, (char)114, (char)108, (char)100, (char)33, (char)10, (char)13>::str()
+movq    %rax, %rdi
+callq   0x100000f7e     ## symbol stub for: _puts
+xorl    %ecx, %ecx
+movl    %eax, -0x8(%rbp)
+movl    %ecx, %eax
+addq    $0x10, %rsp
+popq    %rbp
+retq
+{% endhighlight %}

+Compiling the code *with* `-O1` or `-O2` optimization (clang++):

+{% highlight bash %}
+_main:
+pushq %rbp
+movq  %rsp, %rbp
+movq  0x85(%rip), %rdi   ## literal pool symbol address: __ZZN13tl_to_varlistIN2tl6null_tEJLc72ELc101ELc108ELc108ELc111ELc32ELc87ELc111ELc114ELc108ELc100ELc33ELc10ELc13EEE3strEvE6string
+callq 0x100000f84        ## symbol stub for: _puts
+xorl  %eax, %eax
+popq  %rbp
+retq
+{% endhighlight %}

+The disassembly shows that the string is just read out of the binary, where it is available without any processing.
+It is pretty nice to see that there is *no trace* of any meta programming code in the binary.
+Apart from those strange and long symbol names, everything looks like the string in its resulting form was hard coded into the binary by hand.

+The next article will deal with template meta programs which transform character type lists in order to do useful things with them.